kubernetes/community/contributors/design-proposals/raw-block-pv.md

 ```

 ***If admin specifies volumeType: block + fstype: ext4 then they would have the default behavior of files on block ***
 ***fsType values will be provisioner dependent.
-Block is suggested for development simplicity
+Block is suggested for development simplicity.
+Since the PVC object is passed
+   to the provisioner, it will be responsible for validating and handling whether or not it supports the volumeType being passed ***

 # Container Runtime considerations
 It is important the values that are passed to the container runtimes are valid and support the current implementation of these various runtimes.
 Listed below are a table of various runtime and the mapping of their values to what is passed from the mount.